Reviews, Travel Tips

 In 2018, Wise released a debit card that lets you spend the balance you have in your Wise multi-currency account.
 It works just like any other debit card – except for one small difference: Wise Debit Card lets you spend in the 40+ currencies that Wise supports.

 And that, coupled with the very fair rate Wise charges for currency exchange, is a very powerful thing when you use this card for your spending abroad!
-Especially in countries like US, Australia, and Singapore, where contactless payment is widely accepted.
+Especially in countries like US, Australia, and Singapore, where contactless payment has been widely accepted.

 San Francisco Itinerary - In-N-Out Burgers